 I suggest a walk down the the Cultural Centre and Southbank.
 This was where expo 88 was.
 It has a lifestyle market on weekends, galleries, a lagoon and lots of other festivals and things.
-Definatly a good place to go...something always on! almost 11 years ago
+Definatly a good place to go...something always on! over 11 years ago

 I would definitely agree, South Bank is the place to go.